-In 2030, The Town of Rose residents have seen how the careful implementation of their comprehensive plan has provided well managed growth, responsible government, and allowed the residents of the Town to continue to enjoy their community's unspoiled rural character and natural resources.
-Town leaders have continued to rely on the goals set forth in their comprehensive plan to guide new development to appropriate locations which has prevented land use conflicts.
-They have found their original plan, revised over time to reflect new community visions, has proven to be a successful working document which has allowed the Town to accommodate new growth without compromising community values regarding protecting scenic rural character and the agricultural base of the Town.
-The Plan Commission and the Town Board have been diligent in establishing new ordinances and policies which will implement the plan.
-The Town values the opinions of its residents.
+In 2030, Wild Rose Village residents have seen how the careful implementation of their comprehensive plan has provided well managed growth, responsible government, and allowed the residents of the Village to continue to enjoy their community's unspoiled rural character and natural resources.
+Village leaders have continued to rely on the goals set forth in their comprehensive plan to guide new development to appropriate locations thereby preventing land use conflicts.
+They have found that their original plan, revised over time to reflect new community visions, has proven to be a successful working document which has allowed the Village to accommodate new growth without compromising community values regarding the protection of the scenic rural character and the agricultural base of the Town.
+The Plan Commission and the Village Board have been diligent in establishing new ordinances and policies which will implement the plan.
+The Village values the opinions of its residents and business owners and has implemented a plan which has improved the quality of life for residents of the Village of Wild Rose.